raidionics/Raidionics-Slicer/README.md

 # Docker setup  </summary>
-A proper Docker setup is **mandatory** since all processing is performed within a Docker image, 3DSlicer is only used for its GUI.
+A proper Docker setup is **mandatory** since all processing is performed within a Docker image.
+3D Slicer is only used for its graphical user interface.
 Start by downloading the Docker Desktop app at https://www.docker.com/products/docker-desktop/.
 Then click on the downloaded executable and follow the instructions.